- What is a codependent parent

 The problem arises when parents become too dependent on their children to fulfill their emotional needs.

-However, they tend to deny there is a problem7.
+However, they tend to deny there is a problem.6

-It is fair to expect parents to be interested in their children’s lives and maybe even a little nosy about them from time to time.
+It is fair to expect parents to be interested in their children’s lives and maybe even a little nosy about them occasionally.

 But there is a difference between codependent parenting and nurturing parenting.

-The former is a normal healthy caregiving role; the latter is a pathological extreme focus on relationships4.
+The former is a normal healthy caregiving role; the latter is a pathological extreme focus on relationships7.

 Codependent parent vs narcissistic parent